Sunday, October 25, 2015

 Remembering the building's Arts & Crafts background on the walls

 The exhibition is made up from the art collection of just one man, Reinhold Würth, who owns one of the largest private collections in Europe.
 He has, over the years since 1964 gathered more than 16,800 pieces that range from medieval, to post-war and modern-day art.
 Not only is the collection vast but Würth has managed to acquire pieces from internationally known and respected masters of their genre.
 It was definitely time to strap on the roller skates as the Gropius Bau advised the showing covered a selection of 435 art works through 27 rooms over 5,000 square meters.
-(No photos allowed but get a really good idea from this youtube vid link.
+(No photos allowed but you get a really good idea from this youtube vid link.
 Remember, it is modern art...)
 This exhibition remains open until January 10, 2016.
 Give yourself more than 2 hours to digest it!

-A group farewell dinner at a delightful restaurant in Friedrichshain heralded the end of our oh so short stay in Berlin and 29 days of togetherness for the group.
+A group farewell dinner at a delightful restaurant in Friedrichshain heralded the end of our oh. so. short stay in Berlin and 29 days of togetherness for the group.
 No more late nights sharing loud music and shots with the uni crowd in Berlin for us.
 We had a train to catch and a promise of beers to sample – it was countdown to the Oktoberfest in Munich!

 No comments: